 - The second lens is 20MP ultrawide with f/2.2 aperture and 16mm focal length.

 - The third is 8MP telephoto with f/3.4 aperture and 125mm equivalent focal length along with OIS.
 It’s a periscope design that enables a 5x optical zoom and 10x lossless zoom.

 - The fourth camera is TOF 3D sensor that is used for depth mapping.
 Its primary purpose is to create a clear distinction between the subject and the background.

 On the front side it has;

 - 32MP f/2.0 wide-angle lens right in the notch for selfies

 For old Huawei users, the camera app interface is nothing new, but there are a few additions though, however, for everyone else, the interface is pretty easy to get used to with.

-For the point and shoot photography, there is nothing much to worry about and only three toggle keys “AI”, “1x” (zoom button for 1x to 10x mode or the wide-angle shot) and the “shutter” will serve in most of the cases whether a day shot or a low light photo.
+For the point and shoot photography, there is nothing much to worry about; only three toggle keys – “AI”, “1x” ( for zooming or widening the frame) and the “shutter” will serve in most of the cases, whether a day shot or a low light photo.

-However, for some creativity, there are a plethora of modes to select by swiping left or right to choose from “aperture”, “night”, “portrait”, “video”, “pro” and of course it doesn’t end here.
-A little more digging under the “more” menu gives you tons of other tools to select for being a little bit more artistic.
+However, for some creativity, there are a plethora of modes to select at the bottom of the screen, such as “aperture”, “night”, “portrait”, “video”, “pro” and, of course, it doesn’t end here.
+A little more digging under the “more” menu gives you tons of other tools to select for playing more artistically.

-The uniqueness of Huawei P30 Pro is its telephoto lens which is first of its kind in a phone as of yet, but more on it in the later part.
+The uniqueness of Huawei P30 Pro is its telephoto lens, which is first of its kind in a phone as of yet, but more on it in the latter part.